-Two key ways to use LED technology in order to substitute T8 lamps can be distinguished: (1) replacement lamps, (2) new installation (either new buildings or refurbished areas).
+Two key ways to use LED technology in order to substitute T8 and T5 lamps can be distinguished: (1) replacement lamps, (2) new installation (either new buildings or refurbished areas).
 LightingEurope draws special attention towards replacement market of conventional linear fluorescent lamps, due to significant size of the installed park (counted in hundreds of millions light points) and broad complexity built over long time existence of fluorescent tubes.
-LightingEurope describes four key aspects that need to be considered when evaluating potential LED based replacement for conventional T8 of the N2 emission in argon low-pressure arc discharges for lighting purposes", R. Friedl, U. Fantz, New J. Phys.
-14 043016 ,2012;

-based lighting applications: (1) electrical compatibility, (2) Light distribution and lumen output, (3) Portfolio complexity, (4) Lack of standards.
+Four key aspects will be described that need to be considered when evaluating potential LED based replacement for conventional T8 and T5 based lighting applications: (1) electrical compatibility, (2) Light distribution and lumen output, (3) Portfolio complexity, (4) Lack of standards.